A Certain Magical Index season 1: Critical response

 Ian Wolf of Anime UK News scored A Certain Magical Index 7 out of 10, praising the action scenes, voice acting, and animation quality while calling the music "OK".
 Carlo Santos of Anime News Network graded the season 'C+', feeling that the "fight scenes, mind-bending story ideas, and unlikely plot twists" would delight fans but criticizing the "long-winded dialogue" and arrangement of story arcs that left "no sense of progression over the season".
-Nicoletta Christina Browne of THEM Anime Reviews was critical of the show's characters, describing Toma Kamijo a "boring and ineffective lead", the bond between him and Index "staler and shallower" than Toradora! characters Ryuji Takasu and Taiga Aisaka, and Mikoto Misaka a "poorly-written character", unlike her appearance in A Certain Scientific Railgun series.
+Nicole MacLean of THEM Anime Reviews was critical of the show's characters, describing Toma Kamijo a "boring and ineffective lead", the bond between him and Index "staler and shallower" than Toradora! characters Ryuji Takasu and Taiga Aisaka, and Mikoto Misaka a "poorly-written character", unlike her appearance in A Certain Scientific Railgun series.
 She rated the season 2 out of 5 stars, stating that it "isn't a total loss, but... was a bit of a tedious series".